eirikt/default-webapp-vue-vite-vercel/README.md

 or just press `o + ENTER` which will open a browser window with your web app locally running.

-#### Completing the release routine
+#### Completing the deployment routine
 Vite has two kinds of builds.
 The default is *production*, but Vite also has the notion of a *staging* build.
 We will extend our release routine wita "staging" step.

-In `package.json`, update the "build" step, and a new "build:staging" and "staging" step:
+In `package.json`, update the "build" step, and add new "build:staging" and "staging" steps:
 ```
 "build": "pnpm build:staging",
 "build:staging": "pnpm clean && pnpm vite build --mode staging",
 "staging": "pnpm build:staging && pnpm vite preview --open",
 ```
-The "staging" step will be like "dev" step, but with a built, bundled web app.
+The "staging" step will be like "dev" step, but with a built and bundled web app.

 In `package.json`, update the "build:production" and "deploy:staging":
 ```